 Size has an undergraduate degree in Biomedical Engineering from Duke University and an MBA in Hospital Administration from the University of Chicago.
 He was awarded a W.K.
-Kellogg Foundation National Fellowship from 1987 to 1990 and studies Social Entrepreneurship at the Harvard Business School Executive Education Program in the summer of 2009.
+Kellogg Foundation National Fellowship from 1987 to 1990 and studied Social Entrepreneurship at the Harvard Business School Executive Education Program in the summer of 2009.

 Since 1990, he has been an adjunct member of the faculty of the University of Wisconsin School of Medicine and Public Health.
 Size received a Doctor of Humanities Honorary Degree in 2014 from the Medical College of Wisconsin.

-Size and Pat, his wife of more than thirty five years, are blessed with four children and two grandchildren, who in various combinations share his interest in theater, gardening, foreign travel, and photography.
+He and his wife of 40+ years, Pat, are blessed with four children and two grandchildren who in various combinations share his interest in theater, gardening, foreign travel, and photography.